steniowagner/mindCast/README.md

 	- Access the queue of next podcasts that will be played
 	- Remove podcasts from the queue
 	- Play/Pause the current Podcast
-	- Next/Previous podcast on the Playlsit
+	- Next/Previous podcast on the Playlist

 - Bottom Player
 	- Access the bottom player out of the Player screen in order to keep tracking the current podcast